imjasonh/image-scraper/README.md

 But there's a problem!

-If your image was built with a Dockerfile that's `FROM alpine:latest`, at a time when `alpine:latest` also pointed to `alpine:3` and `alpine:3.15` and `alpine:3.15.0`, then it will be impossible to tell which of these tracks to follow when you want to upgrade.
+If your image was built with a Dockerfile that's `FROM alpine:latest`, at a time when `alpine:latest` also pointed to `alpine:3` and `alpine:3.15` and `alpine:3.15.0`, then it will be impossible to tell which of these tracks you intend to follow when you want to upgrade.

 You can use the index to tell that your base layer is `sha256:59bf1c`, and that that matches a whole base image, but there are multiple matches: